microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Graph/README.md

 5. Setup Unity scene.

-	Add **MsalGraphConnector.cs** to any game object of your scene.
-Alternatively, you can add the GraphConnector.prefab to the scene, as it already includes **MsalGraphConnector.cs**.
+	a) Add Mixed Reality Manager as a game object of the scene;

+	b) Create Mixed Reality Graph Access Profile, through the Assets menu;

+	c) Assign the Graph Access profile, to the Active "Mixed Reality Configuration Profile" in Mixed Reality Manager;

-6. Setup MS Graph permissions.
+6. Setup MS Graph Settings.

-	Select the game object that has MsalGraphConnector.cs and update settings accordingly in the inspector.
+	Settings are defined through "Mixed Reality Graph Access Profile" and assign that profile to the Active "Mixed Reality Configuration Profile.
 	* **Graph App Id** is the application ID registered in [Microsoft App Registration Portal](https://apps.dev.microsoft.com/).
 	* **Graph Access Scopes** is the array that lists all [access permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) required in your scenario.
+	* **Auth Test Token** is used as the authentication token if set.
+This allows to test MS Graph in the Unity editor."

 7. All set.

-	Look up **GraphConnectorTestAsync.cs** for examples on how to use the GrahConnector.
+	Look up **GraphExampleScene.unity** for example on how to use the GrahConnector.

 # Testing using the Unity editor
 There are two options to test MS Graph in the editor: